codedwave/codedwave/README.md

   Kindly DO NOT INTERACT with me if you see <b>Crazyblox / Guide</b> as <b>father / son</b>.
 I heavy uncomfortable with that
   <br>
     <p align="center">
       Mind your language.
-I'm fine with C+H but if you talk to me or my moots in a weird way then ready to be blocked.
+I'm fine with C+H but if you talk or do sth weird to me or my moots then ready to be blocked.
   <p align="center">
 [ <a href="https://codedwave.atabook.org/">atabook</a> ]